 These two perspectives, the spiritual open-system perspective and the ecological closed-system perspective, are worlds apart, although most people do not realize this because the two have been victim to a shotgun wedding by the New Consciousness movement, which has taken advantage of the increasing secularization and materialization of spiritual values, forcing them in line with ecology's materialistic systems perspective.

 This marriage between spirituality and ecology is often justified by alluding to an historical precedence set by aboriginal people.
 This is, however, a distortion of the original shamanistic perspective which views the world not as a limited material system to be conserved but as a series of interwoven spiritual relationships to be maintained.
 Aboriginal people did not think of trees, for example, as limited resources to be protected, but as entities that must be respected.
 To show disrespect from the shamanic view brings great misfortune, and every misfortune is a consequence of a spiritual relationship that has gone awry.
 The ecological and shamanistic perspectives in this case produce the same end result — the conservation of trees — but the paradigms in which they fulfill this could not be more different.
 The conservation perspective is a closed-system perspective whereas the shamanistic perspective is an open-system perspective.
 An ecological disaster from the later perspective is viewed as consequence of not honoring the gods, spirits or ancestors — of our spiritual relationship with All-That-Is being out of balance.
 But certainly not primarily as a material overuse of limited ecological resources.
-The concept of limitation is a new one — in times past, the natural resources in relation to a much smaller human populations seemed unlimited.
+The concept of limitation is a new one — in times past, the natural resources in relation to a much smaller human population seemed unlimited.

 Another example might be pollution in the atmosphere.
-From the ecological perspective that pollution is caused by industry and our fixation on burning fossil fuels.
+From the ecological perspective, pollution is caused by industry and our fixation on burning fossil fuels.
 It is a material problem whose solution involves making changes in industry and energy generation, so that the pollution can slowly dissipate according to the laws of physics and chemistry.
 From the spiritual perspective, however, material pollution will have a spiritual foundation, and the solution to dirty air is not a material problem but one of changing our relationship to the world.
 The air can miraculously change in a moment if we get our spiritual relationship right, and those who call themselves spiritual but who do not believe this are actually holding a strong belief in scientific materialism.
 (There is nothing wrong with this, but it must not be mistaken for open-system spirituality.)

 The other false justification for spiritual ecology tends to be the Buddhist contemplation of interdependence.
 However, traditional Buddhism never had any concern for ecology, with the contemplation of interdependence being used as a tool to dissolve the ego with the realization that there is no separation between self and non-self, not as a means of justifying the protection of the natural environment — a novel interpretation.